PippoGot/PRJ_Manager_2020/CLASS_DESCRIPTION.md

 # ModelTreeETE.py

+TO CHANGE THE BEHAVIOR OF FLAGS BASED ON THE ROW

 Model for the components tree to be displayed in views.

 - manages all the model functions needed to add and remove components and to display the component tree